One repo. One runner. Zero infrastructure.

 The four files an operator actually touches

 aeon.yml- every skill's enabled flag, cron schedule, optionalvarinput, optional model override, and chain definitions.
 The scheduler reads this every tick.CLAUDE.md- agent identity.
 Auto-loaded by Claude Code at the start of every skill run.
-Referencesmemory/MEMORY.mdand thesoul/directory.skills.json- machine-readable catalog of all 183 skills, regenerated from each skill'sSKILL.mdprompt file bygenerate-skills-json.
-Each entry carries acapabilitiesblast-radius hint (see §02) and acategorythat files it into a first-party pack (see §13)..github/workflows/messages.yml- the cron scheduler that ticks (every 5 min by default) and decides which skill, if any, runs this slot.
+Referencesmemory/MEMORY.mdand thesoul/directory.catalog/skills.json- machine-readable catalog of all 61 skills, regenerated from each skill'sSKILL.mdprompt file bybin/generate-skills-json.
+Each entry carries acapabilitiesblast-radius hint (see §02) and acategorythat files it into a first-party pack (see §15)..github/workflows/scheduler.yml- the cron scheduler that ticks (every 5 min by default) and dispatches every enabled skill whose cron is due this slot.

 The control plane